EnTeQuAk/django-orm/README.rst

 **The future of the project django-postgresql continue on this project.**

 TODO (in development):
 ----------------------

-* Connection pool integration for sqlite, mysql and postgresql.
 * ORM low level cache for all backends.
 * Some advanced features of mysql (suggestions welcome)
-* Unified documentation (actualy only for postgresql backend, imported from django-postgresql project)
 * Lock system for objects on all backends.

 Requirements: